k253007-ad/Bus-Transport-System-Fast/README.md

 If you have any questions or issues:
 - Don't ask Zeeshan or Shehrayar Please
-- Just ask me
+- Just ask me (Adnan)

 ## 🌟 Credits

-Main Developer Adnan.
+-Main Developer Adnan.
-CSS Designer Zeeshan.
+-CSS Designer Zeeshan.
-DataBase Manager Shehrayar
+-DataBase Manager Shehrayar